Associate Professor of Archaeology, BSc, MSc, MCIFA

 - Filming for ‘Inside out’ documentary for the Dig for Shakespeare Project.
 Midlands Today

-Sturdy Colls, C. and Colls, K. (In Press).
+Sturdy Colls, C. and Colls, K. (2020).
 The Heart of Terror: A Forensic and Archaeological Assessment of the Old Gas Chambers at Treblinka.
 In: Vareka, P. and Symonds, J. Archaeologies of Totalitarianism, Authoritarianism, and Repression: Dark Modernities.
-Basingstoke: Palgrave Macmillan.
+Basingstoke: Palgrave Macmillan (due for publication August 2020)

 Colls, K. (2017) The Secrets of Shakespeare’s Grave.
 Current Archaeology, 325. pp. 36-39.
 ISSN 0011-3212